Aboriginal-Training-Services/ats-website/src/posts/aerial-evolution-2024.md

 ---
-title: "Aerial Evolution of Canada 2024: Indigenous Innovation, Safety Culture, and What’s Next for RPAS"
+title: "Aerial Evolution Association of Canada 2024: Indigenous Innovation, Safety Culture, and What’s Next for RPAS"
 summary: "How Aboriginal Training Services showed up at Canada’s premier drone event—with recognition for Indigenous innovation, a safety-first talk, and time well spent learning from peers."
 slug: "aerial-evolution-2024"
 date: "2024-11-20"